China hikes military incursions around Taiwan - www.lokmattimes.com

 China hikes military incursions around Taiwan

-Taipei [Taiwan], August 7 : Taiwan's Ministry of National Defense (MND) on Thursday detected 15 Chinese military aircraft, seven ...
+Taipei [Taiwan], August 11 : Taiwan's Ministry of Defence detected 12 Chinese aircraft, nine Chinese naval vessels and 2 ...

-Taipei [Taiwan], August 7 : Taiwan's Ministry of National Defense (MND) on Thursday detected 15 Chinese military aircraft, seven Chinese naval vessels and one official ship operating around its territory as of 6 am (local time).
+Taipei [Taiwan], August 11 : Taiwan's Ministry of Defence detected 12 Chinese aircraft, nine Chinese naval vessels and 2 official ships operating around its territorial waters as of 6 am (local time) on Monday.

-In a post on X, MND said, "15 PLA aircraft, 7 PLAN vessels and 1 official ship operating around Taiwan were detected up until 6 a.m.
+12 sorties of PLA aircraft, 9 PLAN vessels and 2 official ships operating around Taiwan were detected up until 6 a.m.
 (UTC+8) today.
+8 out of 12 sorties crossed the median line and entered Taiwan’s northern and southwestern ADIZ.
+We have monitored the situation and responded. pic.twitter.com/kvpqAxhNVE— 國防部 Ministry of National Defense, ROC(Taiwan) 🇹🇼 (@MoNDefense) August 11, 2025

-14 out of 15 sorties crossed the median line and entered Taiwan's northern, southwestern and eastern ADIZ.
+In a post on X, the MND said, "12 sorties of PLA aircraft, 9 PLAN vessels and 2 official ships operating around Taiwan were detected up until 6 a.m.
+(UTC+8) today.
+8 out of 12 sorties crossed the median line and entered Taiwan's northern and southwestern ADIZ.
 We have monitored the situation and responded."

-Earlier on Wednesday, Taiwan detected 16 Chinese military aircraft, six Chinese naval vessels and one official ship.
+On Sunday, the MND detected eight sorties of PLA aircraft, nine PLAN vessels and two official ships operating around itself.

-In a post on X, the MND said, "16 sorties of PLA aircraft, 6 PLAN vessels and 1 official ship operating around Taiwan were detected up until 6 a.m.
+In a post on X, MND said, "8 PLA aircraft, 9 PLAN vessels and 2 official ships operating around Taiwan were detected up until 6 a.m.
 (UTC+8) today.
-8 out of 16 sorties crossed the median line and entered Taiwan's northern and eastern ADIZ.
+6 out of 8 sorties crossed the median line and entered Taiwan's northern, southwestern and eastern ADIZ.
 We have monitored the situation and responded."

 Former UK Prime Minister Boris Johnson urged Western nations to have "courage" to stand with Taiwan and "deepen" their economic partnership with the island nation as China intensifies its pressure on Taiwan, Taipei Times reported.